 The follow up: Vitally, The Big Stretch in any form is seen as the beginning of a journey, not an end in itself, so you’re provided with all the tools you need to carry things forward – on return from a stretch holiday, for example, you build up a list of ‘easy wins’ to kickstart change, and plan the harder things that need to be worked on over a longer period of time.
 You’re even coached in how to articulate what you’ve learnt to others, helping you keep up the commitment and momentum in your daily life and gather support from those around you.
 If you work individually with Rosie, you can space your sessions to mobilise and guide you through every stage of your shift.

 Making a difference: If you’re keen to make a difference to the wider world, The Big Stretch is particularly good at helping you pinpoint what difference you want to make to whom.
 Surveying the impact sector, you are helped to explore which type of organisation will draw on your natural talents, experience and acumen to best effect.

 What’s queenly: Rosie holds a very safe and strong container for deep exploration – and it’s amazing how diverse the results can be – we’ve met people who have left being able to stand up to a bully, rethink a working partnership and create a better balance of work and play.

-What’s lowly: Rosie spends half her life in New Zealand so can’t do all the coaching herself – but she does hand-pick and train her fellow coaches carefully.
+What’s lowly: Rosie spends half her life in New Zealand so she isn’t always around.

 © Queen of Retreats